-The nominees for director this year are Peter D. Kinnear, Mike R. Bowlin, Philip J. Burguieres, Edward J. Mooney and James M. Ringler.
-Information about the nominees, the continuing directors and the Board of Directors as a whole is contained in the section of this Proxy Statement entitled "Board of Directors."
+The nominees for director this year are Dr. Thorleif Enger, Claire S. Farley and Joseph H. Netherland.
+Information about the nominees and continuing directors is contained in the section of this Proxy Statement entitled "Information about our Nominees" and information about the Board of Directors as a whole is contained in the sections of this Proxy Statement entitled "Information about the Board of Directors Continuing in Office" and "Information about the Board of Directors."